jpca/archi-k8s-importer/README.md

 ## Setup

-Download the Archi plug-in zip file from the download page Close Archi if it is open
+Download the latest k8s importer plug-in jar file from the [releases](https://github.com/jpca/archi-k8s-importer/releases) page

+Close Archi if it is open

-Copy the plug-in to Archi's "dropins" folder (if this does not exist you will need to create it) Relaunch Archi
+Copy the plug-in to Archi's "dropins" folder (if this does not exist you will need to create it)

+Relaunch Archi

-After relaunching Archi, the plug-in will be available in Archi.
+After relaunching Archi, the plug-in will be listed in Archi from menu Help - Manage Plug-ins...

 Note: The default "dropins" folder is located in the following file locations: